nkini/CMPS128-DistributedSystems/HW2/HW2-spec.md

 Pre-condition - localhost:49160 forwards to 8080 of the docker container running the kvs service

-1. PUT localhost:49160/kvs/foo -d "value=bart"
+1. PUT localhost:49160/kvs/foo -d "val=bart"
     - case 'foo' does not exist
 		  - status code : 201
 		  - response type : application/json
 		  - response body:
 <pre>
 		{
-      'replaced': 0, // 1 if an existing key's value was replaced 'msg': 'success'
+      'replaced': 0, // 1 if an existing key's val was replaced 'msg': 'success'
 		}
 </pre>